SmaniaD/Tide-Prediction/README.md

 # Harmonic Tide Prediction

-> **Demo only — not for navigation/operations.**
+ **Demo only — not for navigation/operations.**

->
->Illustrates harmonic tide prediction with standard Python tools.
->a non-profissional harmonic prediction tool for sea level that generates a short animation.
+This script Illustrates harmonic tide prediction with standard Python tools. a non-profissional harmonic prediction tool for sea level that generates a short animation.
-> The program reads an hourly time series in CSV format, converts levels from >millimeters to
-> meters, splits the record into two halves (training and test), fits a tidal harmonic model
-> by least squares on the first half, and, on the second half, animates sliding 7-day windows
->  comparing observed vs. predicted levels.
-It also computes and plots 4-week moving averages
->  over the full period.
+The script  reads an hourly time series in CSV format, converts levels from >millimeters to meters, splits the record into two halves (training and test), fits a tidal harmonic model by least squares on the first half, and, on the second half, animates sliding 7-day windows comparing observed vs. predicted levels.
+It also computes and plots 4-week moving averages over the full period.

->
-> This software is not for profissional use.
-It was created using vibe programming to
->illustrate  how harmonic prediction can be done using  standard libraries in Python.
+This software is not for profissional use.
+It was created using vibe programming to illustrate  how harmonic prediction can be done using  standard libraries in Python.

->
-> **Do not use for navigation or operational decisions.**
+**Do not use for navigation or operational decisions.**
->

 ## Examples

 Tide Predition vs Colleted Date for Salvador-Brazil